christophersbarrett/mulberry-wiki/Creating-Custom-Components.md

 * `this.orphan`: If you have instantiated a component via `this.adopt`, `this.orphan` is the way to destroy it when you are finished with it.
 * `this.inherited`: When overriding a method from a superclass, invoking `this.inherited(arguments)` within the subclass method will call the superclass method that is being overridden and pass the arguments through. `this.inherited` is similar to `super` in other object-oriented languages.

+You can use these instance methods as appropriate throughout your custom component definition.

 ### Connecting to Events

-While Mulberry provides access to jQuery API methods for convenience, _you should not use jQuery for connecting to events unless you have a plan for managing the teardown of those events_ when moving to a new page.
+While Mulberry provides access to jQuery API methods for convenience, **you should not use jQuery for connecting to events unless you have a plan for managing the teardown of those events**.
 Instead, you should use the component's built-in `connect` method, which will automatically manage event teardown.